Canada-wide recall issued for glass beer mugs sold at HomeSense

 The agency says the glass mugs can break if used for hot liquids and can cause burns or lacerations.

-It says TJX Canada is recalling the mugs after receiving one complaint in Canada of the mug breaking and causing a burn About 1,525 mugs, which are made in Poland, were sold in Canada between Jan.
+It says TJX Canada is recalling the mugs after receiving one complaint in Canada of the mug breaking and causing a burn.
+About 1,525 mugs, which are made in Poland, were sold in Canada between Jan.
 1 to March 15.

 Customers are being advised to return the mugs to the nearest HomeSense store for a refund.Report Typo/Error